 Then it’s not gonna be big of a deal you’re doing some news-gathering logging, stuff like that, mainly daylight.
 I think the lens is gonna do a great job for you.

 Now, my other nitpicked with it is the actual focus ring.
 Now, electronic focusing rings are known to be not very responsive and hard to manual focus with because they’re not really consistent.
 But this is one of the worst electronic focusing rings that I’ve ever used.

 It was very frustrating to try to do manual focused pulls with it.
-It was very, very slow and I twist to go fast and it go too fast and usually it could do a decent job with these after I’ve tried and played with a little bit.
+It was very, very slow and I twist to go fast and it goes too fast, and usually, it could do a decent job with these after I’ve tried and played with a little bit.

 But after, you know, over three weeks, this is still really frustrating.

-So those are my two nit picks.
+So those are my two nitpicks.
 This is not the right lens for me personally.
-I need something that’s 2.8 or faster, and I really wish that maybe Panasonic would put out like a F to zoom a larger, more expensive one.
+I need something that’s 2.8 or faster, and I really wish that maybe Panasonic would put out like an F to zoom a larger, more expensive one.

-I think it would sell really well for people that shoot in situations where I shoot.
+I think it would sell really for people that shoot in situations where I shoot.
 Thank you.
 Yes.
 For watching.
-If you guys has any questions you guys can ask in the comments section below.
+If you guys have questions you guys can ask in the comments section below.
 And if you guys bought one of these, you’re happy to let me know.

 Let me know what type of stuff you shoot.
-A definite love to hear your Grice’s opinions.
+I definitely love to hear your Greece’s opinions.
 Thank you guys for joining us.